Content from Operating System Python

 • A Python package with a command-line interface is a Python tool.

-• A Python tool can be installed, run, and managed with the uv tool subcommand.
+• A Python tool can be installed, run, and managed with the uv tool command.